 General Rules and Expectations

 Our program is heavily reliant on and greatly appreciative of parent assistance.
 If you would like to become a coach or regular helper, please let us know.
-Roles can range from simply holding a stopwatch and calling out times, to jogging along with a younger group (especially at Van Dyck Park Tuesday and Thursday sessions) for supervision purposes, to planning and leading a practice workout group.
+Roles can range from simply holding a stopwatch and calling out times, to jogging along with a younger group (especially at Van Dyck and Providence parks) for supervision purposes, to planning and leading a practice workout group.
 No running or coaching experience is necessary and commitment does not have to be weekly - we'll have you as often as your schedule permits.

 Though a little cumbersome, the following practice is a safeguard to strengthen the protection and safety of our children:

 Any parent who could be interpreted to have a supervisory role or be a steward of the team MUST complete an FPYC background check.
 This is 100% mandatory and must be done prior to your taking an active role.
-It only takes a few minutes and can be done on the FPYC home website.
-This is notvoluntary!
+It only takes a few minutes and is done on the FPYC home website.
+This is not optional.

 Go to the FPYC registration page